 Midsummer.
 Litha.
 St. John’s Day.
 Summer Solstice.
-It’s known by many names, and celebrated by many traditions and religions.
+It’s known by many names and celebrated by many traditions and religions.
 Whatever you call it and however you celebrate Midsummer, it marks the beginning of summer.
 Midsummer marks the summer solstice, the time when the Earth’s rotational axis is most inclined towards the Sun.
 This means long summer days, and short summer nights – the longest day being on Midsummer which occurs every year around June 21st.

 Modern pagans (neopagans, Wiccans, Heathens, and witches) celebrate Litha (Midsummer, Summer Solstice) in a similar way to the historic pagan traditions.
-Bonfires serve as a main point of many celebrations.
-It is recognized as the longest day of the year and marks the height of the Sun God’s power, the pregnancy and fertility of the Mother Goddess, the triumph of light over darkness, and growth and fertility.
+Bonfires serve as the main point of many celebrations.
+It is recognized as the longest day of the year and marks the height of the Sun God’s power, the pregnancy, and fertility of the Mother Goddess, the triumph of light over darkness, and growth and fertility.

 Midsömmer in Sweden

 Midsömmer is one of the biggest holidays in Sweden.
 Since my husband’s side of the family is of Swedish decent it has become part of our own family traditions as well.
-The entire country of Sweden essentially shuts down and everyone goes to the country side to celebrate with food, friends, family, drinking, dancing, and of course a May Pole.
+The entire country of Sweden essentially shuts down and everyone goes to the countryside to celebrate with food, friends, family, drinking, dancing, and of course a May Pole.
 Popular seasonal dishes include crayfish, sandwich cake, potatoes with dill, and schnapps.
 Your learning would not be complete without watching this introductory educational video kindly provided by Sweden.

 St. John’s Day